chantilly72/chantilly72.github.io/index.md

   credit debit cards accepted, dogs walked locally one to one, prices from £8.
 ---

-# From Goldfish to Great Danes!
+# From Guinea Pigs to Great Danes!
 ## 100% fuss guaranteed!

 Hi!
 I offer a professional, friendly dog walking and pet care service based in beautiful Wells, Somerset.